LevonAr/hive-ai-dropdown-component/README.md

 This list is then fed into my component, which generates dropdown display options using props as specified.

 I included 2 sample inputs.
-They are located in the following path:
+They are located in the following:

 /src/input/InputData